Pencil grip development in Key Stage 1

 As children move from Year 1 to Year 2 we would expect the majority of children to be at stage 5 in their pencil grip development.

-Holding the pencil in very nearly in the correct position however the web space is narrower than it would be if held in a mature tripod grip.
+Holding the pencil in very nearly the correct position however the web space is narrower than it would be if held in a mature tripod grip.
 This means that the movement is coming from the wrist and large finger movements.

 This is traditionally considered the most appropriate handwriting pencil grip for both left and right-handed writers.
 Holding the pencil between the thumb and index finger with pencil supported on the middle finger.
 The ring and little fingers are gently curled inwards.
 This gives an open wide web space which means the movement comes from the fingers.